 Cyanosis has been reported rarely.

-Hepatic reactions, including hepatitis, cholestatic jaundice, chronic active hepatitis, and hepatic necrosis, occur rarely (see WARNINGS).
+Hepatic: Hepatic reactions, including hepatitis, cholestatic jaundice, chronic active hepatitis and hepatic necrosis, occur rarely (see WARNINGS).

-The following laboratory adverse events have been reported with the use of nitrofurantoin: increased AST (SGOT), increased ALT (SGPT), decreased hemoglobin, increased serum phosphorus, eosinophilia, glucose-6-phosphate dehydrogenase deficiency anemia (see WARNINGS), agranulocytosis, leukopenia, granulocytopenia, hemolytic anemia, thrombocytopenia, megaloblastic anemia.
+In clinical trials of nitrofurantoin, the most frequent laboratory adverse events (1% to 5%), without regard to drug relationship, were as follows: eosinophilia, increased AST (SGOT), increased ALT (SGPT), decreased hemoglobin, increased serum phosphorus.
+The following laboratory adverse events also have been reported with the use of nitrofurantoin: glucose-6-phosphate dehydrogenase deficiency anemia (see WARNINGS), agranulocytosis, leukopenia, granulocytopenia, hemolytic anemia, thrombocytopenia, megaloblastic anemia.
 In most cases, these hematologic abnormalities resolved following cessation of therapy.
 Aplastic anemia has been reported rarely.

 Nitrofurantoin Macrocrystals Dosage and Administration